-NEW YORK (AP) — Play in 2021 champion Daniil Medvedev’s U.S. Open match in Arthur Ashe Stadium — and at all contests on other courts — was delayed for a few minutes on Monday because the tournament’s electronic line-calling system stopped working.
+NEW YORK (AP) — Play in 2021 champion Daniil Medvedev’s U.S. Open match in Arthur Ashe Stadium — and at all contests on other courts, too — was delayed for six minutes Monday when the tournament’s electronic line-calling system stopped working because the building where it’s housed was evacuated due to a fire alarm.

-Medvedev took the first two sets against Nuno Borges and they were at 2-1 in the third set of their fourth-round match when the chair umpire told them they needed to stop.
+Medvedev took the first two sets against Nuno Borges and they were at 2-1 in the third set of their fourth-round match when chair umpire Nacho Forcadell told them they needed to stop.

 There were a total of 15 matches in progress at the time.
 Eventually, all resumed.